Sale!

 In a nutshell, the trainer will take the online training course to become more familiar with the equipment and learn how to teach the required topics.
 Once completed, they will gain access their certificate of completion, as well as the fire extinguisher training kit, which is a download file that contains all training material necessary to train your workers, including an in-depth powerpoint presentation.
 See more details on the fire extinguisher safety training kit.

 How does a Train the Trainer course work?
 1. Take the online trainer course at your own pace (3 hours total is typical).
 Quiz questions along the way prepare you for the final exam.
 2. Instant access to your safety certification, wallet card, and training kit materials (to use when training others) is granted once the online trainer course is completed and the subsequent online exam passed.
 3. Congratulations!
-You've earned your lifetime trainer certification and may train your workers whenever you need.
+You've earned your lifetime trainer certificate and may train your workers whenever you need.
 Additional Information

 Why You Need Fire Extinguisher Training